 Are there “elders” in your company — not necessarily just your boss, but mentors — who help you with self-development and strengthening your emotional intelligence and workplace savvy?
 Are you encouraged to develop relationships with peers, both inside and outside the company to help broaden your perspectives, and with technical experts to ensure that you learn what’s up-to-date in your field?
 And are you, in turn, able to contribute to others’ success and development?

 Career Positioning for Employers

 Both HR leaders and functional managers should demonstrate interest in employees, helping them feel recognized and supported, and take care to explain their career opportunities and choices.
-Stay in close touch about their goals, both personal and work-related, and offer them the best-matched choices of roles, taking into consideration the style and nature of a given job, the colleagues involved, and the lifestyle choices it might offer.
+They should stay in close touch about employee goals, both personal and work-related, and offer them the best-matched choices of roles, taking into consideration the style and nature of a given job, the colleagues involved, and the related lifestyle choices.

 Be sensitive to where and how your employees want to grow, both within your organizational chart and as part of the larger labor market.
 Ensure that they learn cross-functional skills to create additional prospects for both personal development and job progress.

 Most companies now require career “lattices” as well as ladders to provide sufficient opportunity and sense of movement in today’s shallower, flatter organizations.
 High-potential staffers may need formal outside training, but all employees need mentoring, preferably by executives who not only know the business of the business, but have also successfully navigated a variety of interpersonal and organizational challenges throughout their careers.